Martiros, Vayots Dzor

 Martiros (Մարտիրոս) is a village in the Vayk Municipality of the Vayots Dzor Province of Armenia.
 There is a newer and an older section to the village.

 History

 A huge khachkar in the older section of the village attests that the settlement was founded in 1283 at the command of Prince Prosh and his son Paron Hasan.

+According to the testimony of Stepanos Orbelian, the village has borne its present name, Martiros, since 462 AD and has never been renamed since then.
+Before that period, the settlement was known by a different name.
+In addition, in 1283, the village was re-established by the Proshyan princes.